-Section 7: Outlook
+Section 7 Outlook

-Jewish population trends constitute a sensitive indicator of broader political, socioeconomic, and cultural trends globally, regionally and in individual countries.
-The use of Jewish demographic data for a wide range of analytic and planning purposes is possible, therefore, only after acknowledging the global nature of causal mechanisms and the significant dependency of Jewish upon general social and demographic trends.
+During the 70 years since the independence of the State of Israel, and more particularly since the 1980s, the demography of world Jewry has undergone a planetary transformation.
+Not only did population numbers change dramatically, but the social, economic and cultural environments of the Jewish presence shifted irreversibly.
+Jewish population trends constitute a highly sensitive indicator of broader political, socioeconomic, and ideological trends globally, regionally and in individual countries.
+The use of Jewish demographic data for a wide range of analytic and planning purposes is possible, therefore, only after acknowledging the global and transnational nature of causal mechanisms and the significant dependency of Jewish upon general social and demographic trends.
 Current data should be read in historical and comparative context, so as to detect the major underlying drivers of Jewish population change within the broader context of world society.

 Accurate population data, as far as they can be estimated, should constitute a necessary tool in the planning of Jewish community life.
 Beyond the many and arguable problems related to the fluid and shifting boundaries of Jewish identification and to Jewish population definitions, and beyond the imperfect availability and accuracy of data, it is important to recognize that powerful and consistent trends constantly shape and reshape the demographic profile of world Jewry.
-The recent momentum of Jewish population change in the US and in most other countries-at best tending to zero growth if the core definition is consistently adopted-contrasts with that of Israel-characterized by the continuation of very significant natural increase, strengthened by a minor net influx of new immigrants and a trickle of conversions to Judaism.
-While the transition of Israel to the status of largest Jewish population in the world is grounded on solid empirical foundations, the US constitutes a very large and stable Jewish population-culturally and socioeconomically powerful, creative, and influential in Jewish life.
-The US also constitutes a primary site of new modes of personal identification attachment-whether exclusively Jewish or shared and combined with alternative identifications; whether through direct genealogical linkage or by voluntary association with others who are Jewish.
+The recent momentum of Jewish population changes in the US and in most other countries-at best tending to zero growth if the core definition is consistently adopted for comparisons over time contrasts with that of Israel-characterized by the continuation of very significant natural increase. strengthened by a minor net influx of new immigrants and a trickle of conversions to Judaism.
+While the transition of Israel to the status of largest Jewish population in the world is grounded on solid empirical foundations, the US constitutes a very large and dynamic Jewish population culturally and socioeconomically powerful, creative, and influential in Jewish life.
+The US also constitutes a primary site of new modes of personal identification attachment-whether exclusively Jewish or shared and combined with alternative identifications; whether through direct genealogical linkage or by voluntary association with others who are Jewish; whether by adherence to traditional models or through voluntary adoption of hybrid models much affected by other civilizations.
 Some of these options may be shared or may be rejected by Jews in other countries.
-These growingly indirect and increasingly individualistic definition and identification patterns operate along, and to some extent compete with, the more conservative and mutually exclusive Jewish family and identification patterns that continue to prevail in Israel.
+These growingly indirect and increasingly individualistic modes of Jewish definition and identification operate along, and to some extent compete with, the more conservative and mutually exclusive Jewish family and identification patterns that continue to prevail in Israel.
 The only possible option in a global assessment of Jewish population trends is that common and somewhat more restrictive definition criteria are adopted as a core concept in all countries worldwide.